Mental Health Specialist

 3 keys required

-Jordan Reed, 29, arrived after five days of very little sleep, risky spending, and escalating behavior.
-Build the first lock by finding the clearest manic evidence.
+Hannah was admitted after five days of very little sleep, risky spending, and escalating behavior.
+Build the first lock by finding the clearest manic evidence from her inpatient admission.

 Chart Snapshot